-To apply as a Student Director
+To apply to be a Participant

 for Mark Your Mark on Madison (MYMOM),